Thrithralas/EchoExtender/README.md

 <li>EnumExtender by PasteBee</li>
 <li>CustomRegionSupport by Garrakx</li>
 <h3>Adding an Echo</h3>
 First, place a <code>GhostSpot</code> object in the room you wish for your Echo to spawn.
-Then navigate to your CRS region installation and in the region's folder, add a <code>echoConv.txt</code> file.
+Navigate to <code>/Mods/CustomResources/YourMod/World/Regions/XX</code> and add a <code>echoConv.txt</code> file.
 The contents of this while will determine what the Echo says, for formatting see the Unique Data Pearl guide for CRS.
 (NOTE: The only exception here, is that you do not need an ID to start with like 0-##)
 <h3>Conditional Dialogue</h3>
 Similarly to when adding creatures, adding tags like <code>(0)</code>, <code>(1,2)</code> and so on will make that line of dialogue only appear on a specific difficulty
 <h3>Echo Settings</h3>